realworldocaml/book/en/03-variables-and-functions.md

 - : int = 4
 ```

-Defining named functions is so common that there is some built in
+Defining named functions is so common that there is a built in syntax
-syntactic sugar for it.
-Thus, we can write:
+for it.
+Thus, the following definition of `plusone` is equivalent to
+the definition above.

 ```ocaml
 # let plusone x = x + 1;;